djhuggins/Holoware-TestCases/README.md

 # Holoware-TestCases

-Input and structure files for the paper "Comparing the performance of different AMBER/GAFF forcefields, partial charge assignments, and water models in absolute binding free energy calculations"
+_Input and structure files for the paper "Comparing the performance of different AMBER/GAFF forcefields, partial charge assignments, and water models in absolute binding free energy calculations"_

+Input files are organized as follows:

-Input files are in the directories named by test case.
-Within each test case directory are the 16 parameter set directories.
-Within each parameter set directory are the ligand directories.
+- Input files are in the directories named by test case.
+- Within each test case directory are the 16 parameter set directories.
+- Within each parameter set directory are the ligand directories.

 Each ligand directory has the following files